- Open Roles

 - 🚀 Crazy ambitious mission: we're rewriting core aspects of how every company in the world are built and run.
-Forbes seems to agree as they recognized us as a Cloud 100 Rising Star.
+(Forbes recognized us as a Cloud 100 Rising Star!)

 - 🤑 Transparent, fair compensation: we have a robust compensation framework; we evaluate candidates rigorously, and put our best foot forward on compensation, with some flexibility between cash / equity... but then we don't really negotiate (more details below).

 - 🎑 An abundance of emojis and gifs, wackiness, and bad jokes — we have a grown-up, thoughtful culture (the average team member has 8 years of experience) but we love having a playful side and a sense of humor.

 - 👾 Lots of room to experiment, iterate, and build: we have a big mission, so some pieces will take a few tries (and we have 2+ years of runway to make that happen).